Sleep - 3 years to 6 years

 - Leave the door open or shut – whichever your child wants.

 - Sometimes children will settle where the action is, and can be carried to their own beds later.
-It may mean that your child may wake later and will want you because she doesn't know where she is and will need you to help her resettle.
+It may mean that they may wake later and may want you because she doesn't know where she is and will need you to help her resettle.

 - If you decide that you want your child to go to bed a bit earlier and you don't mind if she wakes earlier too, try putting her to bed a quarter of an hour earlier.